Dynamic Orthogonal Matching Pursuit for Sparse Data Reconstruction: Reconstruction error bounds

-The error bounds are established in this paper for DOMP and EDOMP under the RIP assumption.
-It is worth pointing out that the RIP assumption is not the unique one that can be used to analyze the efficiency of sparse-data-reconstruction algorithms.
-There exist other essential tools such as the spark \cite{E10}, mutual coherence \cite{E10}, null space property \cite{FR13}, and range space property of $A^T$ \cite{Z18, Z13}.
-The interested reader may examine the performance of the algorithms by using other tools including the above-mentioned ones.
+It should be pointed out that $ \delta_t$ is not the only tool that can be used to analyze algorithms.
+Other tools such as the spark \cite{E10}, mutual coherence \cite{E10}, null space property \cite{FR13} and range space property of $A^T$ \cite{Z18, Z13} might be also used to achieve this goal.
+However, we only use $\delta_t$ to establish the main result in this paper.